dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 Binding        | INPUT_BINDING, OUTPUT_BINDING

 ## HTTPEndpoints
-Each loaded HTTPEndpoint provides its name to easily identify the Dapr resource associated with the runtime.
-Additional information can then be found by using the name in [Kubernetes]({{< ref kubernetes-overview.md >}}) commands.
+Each loaded HttpEndpoint provides a name to easily identify the Dapr resource associated with the runtime.

 ## Attributes